architecture-first/boa-showcase/docs/programming/Overview.md

 And if performing machine learning or similar then training is expected.

 The BOA concept mentions machine learning and AI, but it is not required.
-The only thing required is to follow the principles of robustness and Actor focused logic.
+It is only required to follow the principles of robustness and Actor focused logic.

 In the scenario above, a GerbalTax Accountant is employed for an application.
-It is expected that a UI can be attached to this Actor, or that it comes with a built in interface.
+It is expected that a UI can attach to this Actor, or that it comes with a built in interface.
 There should be minimal installation required to use it.

 ### Smart Actor